cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 Let us leave a few minutes the browser and go back to our Linux console.

-In the previous chapter we have installed Joomla so we should have Joomla on our computer, right?
+In the previous chapter, we have installed Joomla so we should have Joomla on our computer, right?

 Let us verify: